elixir-lang/elixir/lib/elixir/pages/references/gradual-set-theoretic-types.md

 Compared to other gradually typed languages, the `dynamic()` type in Elixir is quite powerful: it restricts our program to certain types, via intersections, while still emitting warnings once it is certain the code will fail.
 This makes `dynamic()` an excellent tool for typing existing Elixir code with meaningful warnings.

-Once Elixir introduces typed function signatures (see "Roadmap"), typed Elixir programs will behave as a statically typed code, unless the `dynamic()` type is used.
-This brings us to one last remark about dynamic types in Elixir: dynamic types are always at the root.
+If the user provides their own types, and those types are not `dynamic()`, then Elixir's type system behaves as a statically typed one.
+This brings us to one last property of dynamic types in Elixir: dynamic types are always at the root.
 For example, when you write a tuple of type `{:ok, dynamic()}`, Elixir will rewrite it to `dynamic({:ok, term()})`.
 While this has the downside that you cannot make part of a tuple/map/list gradual, only the whole tuple/map/list, it comes with the upside that dynamic is always explicitly at the root, making it harder to accidentally sneak `dynamic()` in a statically typed program.

 ## Type inference

 Type inference (or reconstruction) is the ability of a type system automatically deduce, either partially or fully, the type of an expression at compile time.
-Type inference may happen at different levels.
-For example, many programming languages can automatically infer the types of variables, also known "local type inference", but not all can infer type signatures (in other words, they cannot reconstruct the arguments types and return types of a function).
+Type inference may occur at different levels.
+For example, many programming languages can automatically infer the types of variables, also known "local type inference", but not all can infer type signatures.
+In other words, they may not reconstruct the arguments types and return types of a function.

 Inferring type signatures comes with a series of trade-offs:

-  * speed - type inference algorithms are more expensive than type checking algorithms
+  * Speed - type inference algorithms are often more computationally intensive than type checking algorithms.

-  * expressiveness - for any given type system, the constructs that support inference are always a subset of the constructs that can be type checked.
-Therefore, if a programming language restricts itself to be fully reconstructed, it is then less expressive than its type checked counterparts
+  * Expressiveness - in any given type system, the constructs that support inference are always a subset of those that can be type-checked.
+Therefore, if a programming language is restricted to fully reconstructed types, it is less expressive than a solely type checked counterpart.

-  * incremental compilation - typing inference complicates incremental compilation.
-If module A depends on module B, the type signatures from module A must be reconstructed whenever the inferred signatures from B changes, and so on
+  * Incremental compilation - type inference complicates incremental compilation.
+If module A depends on module B, which depends on module C, a change to C may require the type signature in B to be reconstructed, which may then require A to be recomputed (and so on).
+This dependency chain may require large projects to explicitly add type signatures for stability and compilation efficiency.

+  * Cascading errors - when a user accidentally makes type errors or the code has conflicting assumptions, type inference may lead to less clear error messages as the type system tries to reconcile diverging type assumptions across code paths.

-In order to balance these trade-offs, Elixir's type system provides the following type reconstruction capabilities:
+On the other hand, type inference offers the benefit of enabling type checking for functions and codebases without requiring the user to add type annotations.
+To balance these trade-offs, Elixir’s type system provides the following type reconstruction capabilities:

-  * Local type inference - the type system automatically infer the types of variables, at the time those variables are defined
+  * Local type inference - the type system automatically infer the types of variables, at the place those variables are defined.

-  * Type inference of patterns (and guards in future releases) - the argument types of a function is automatically inferred based on its patterns and guards
+  * Type inference of patterns (and guards in future releases) - the argument types of a function are automatically inferred based on patterns and guards, which capture and narrow types based on common Elixir constructs.

-  * Module-local inference of return types - the gradual return types of a function is computed considering all of the functions within the module itself (any call to another module is considered to return `dynamic()`)
+  * Module-local inference of return types - the gradual return types of functions are computed considering all of the functions within the module itself.
+Any call to a function in another module is conservatively assumed to return `dynamic()`.

-The last two items offer gradual reconstruction of type signatures, where the inferred types are broadly dynamic.
-Our goal is to provide an efficient type reconstruction algorithm for dynamic programs, which can help the type system spot definite bugs, even in the absence of type signatures.
-Once Elixir introduces typed function signatures (see "Roadmap"), then no type inference of function signatures is perform, and the functions will be type checked according to the user provided signature.
+The last two items offer gradual reconstruction of type signatures.
+Our goal is to provide an efficient type reconstruction algorithm that can detect definite bugs in dynamic codebases, even in the absence of explicit type annotations.
+The gradual system focuses on proving cases where all combinations of a type _will_ fail, rather than issuing warnings for cases where some combinations _might_ error.

+Once Elixir introduces typed function signatures (see "Roadmap"), any function with an explicit type signature will be checked against the user-provided type, as in other statically typed languages, without performing type inference of the function signature.

 ## Roadmap